hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 - Key-encryption key / key-encrypting key (KEK), a term defined in RFC 4949 {{RFC4949}}.
 - Content-encryption key (CEK), a term defined in RFC 2630 {{RFC2630}}.
-- Hybrid Public Key Encryption (HPKE), defined in {{I-D.irtf-cfrg-hpke}}.
+- Hybrid Public Key Encryption (HPKE) is defined in {{I-D.irtf-cfrg-hpke}}.

 # HPKE for COSE

 HPKE, when used with COSE, follows a three layer structure:

 - Layer 0 contains content encrypted with the CEK.
 The content may be detached.
+If not detached, then it is included.

 - Layer 1 includes the encrypted content encryption key.

 - Layer 2 contains parameters needed for HPKE to generate the layer 1 key and to encrypt it.

 The CDDL for the COSE_Encrypt structure, as used with HPKE, is shown in {{cddl-hpke}}.

+Noteworthy are the following aspects:
+- COSE_Encrypt represents layer 0 with the ciphertext.
+COSE_recipient_outer
+represents layer 1 and COSE_recipient_inner represents layer 2.

 ~~~
 COSE_Encrypt_Tagged = #6.96(COSE_Encrypt)